 A shoulder injury in training caused her to return to the United States and be stationed in the Tidewater area in Virginia.
 She continued her exploration of the School of Continuing and Professional Studies and enrolled in its Bachelor of Interdisciplinary Studies program, from which she graduates this weekend.

-At 25, she’s one of the youngest students to finish her program – an online, flexible degree program designed for working adults with some college credits, but not a degree – and also one of the fastest, finishing in about two years.
+She’s one of the youngest students to finish her program – an online, flexible degree program designed for working adults with some college credits, but not a degree – and also one of the fastest, finishing in about two years.

 “She was wonderful,” faculty member Christie Mendoza McCall said.
 “She was very quiet in the beginning, but once she got to know her peers, she developed this great support group and did tremendous work on her capstone project.”